A joint trust is a single trust that’s created and funded with assets from two spouses.

 Unsure whether a will is enough for you or if you should also create a trust?
 Try our guide to wills vs trusts.

-You can generally create a joint trust the same way you would create any other trust.
+You can generally create a joint trust the same way you would set up any other trust.
 You may be able to create a simple trust online, but it may be safer to either work with an estate attorney or use a digital service that has been vetted by attorneys (like with Policygenius's digital service).
+You may also want to include a trust schedule, or an informal inventory of the trust assets.
+With a joint trust, you may need multiple schedules (one for marital property, another for a spouse's separate property, etc.)

 Learn more about the different types of trusts.